aha1-lab/checker-board-game/readme.md

 The idea of the game is to captures the opponent stones by jumping over the stone.

 ## Getting started:
-to access the game press here[press here](https://aha1-lab.github.io/checker-board-game/)
+to access the game press here [press here](https://aha1-lab.github.io/checker-board-game/)

 To play this game two player required player1 and player2, the stone color can be change as you like.